How to Set Up Compliant Payroll for a New Cafe in Australia

 Step 5: Set Up Superannuation

-All employees (including casuals, regardless of earnings) are entitled to compulsory superannuation at 11.5% of ordinary time earnings (as of 1 July 2025).
-This rate increases to 12% from 1 July 2027.
+All employees (including casuals, regardless of earnings) are entitled to compulsory superannuation at 12% of ordinary time earnings (from 1 July 2025).

 Ordinary time earnings (OTE) for super purposes includes: